Marduk Kurios: Fictional character biography

 In a battle with the Defenders, Daimon's evil soul was released and he agreed to serve his father in Hell.
 During Daimon's final training, Marduk asked Daimon to kill a human in his honor.
 When Daimon failed to comply Marduk revealed that, although he has lived under many faces over the centuries, not all of them have been evil.
 He told Daimon that he was secretly pleased with his choice but then banished him to Earth, no longer under his care.

 Daimon eventually learned his father's true name from the witch Lavoisin.
 When next he confronted his father, he used this name, received a black halo over his head and became the new ruler of his father's realm in Hell.

 Greatly reduced in power, Marduk tricked the warlock Andrew Kale into opening The Tome of Zhered-Na (a powerful Book of Shadows belonging to the Kale family).
-In doing so, the demon Hellphyr was released.
+In doing so, the demon named the Hellphyr was released.
 The Hellphyr then began to attack various magical persons to steal their power and kill them shortly afterward.
-In causing this, Marduk had hoped to rid the world of a good percentage of its magic users in order for him to acquire a better rank among magic's stairway.
+In causing this, Marduk had hoped to rid the world of a good percentage of its magic users for him to acquire a better rank among magic's stairway.
 Marduk offered Satana the opportunity to help him in this scheme and thus receive a higher standing herself in the realm of magic.
-Refusing his offer, Satana killed the Hellphyr with the help of her fellow witches Jennifer Kale (Andrew's sister) and Topaz.
+Refusing his offer, Satana killed the Hellphyr with the help of two witches, Jennifer Kale (Andrew's sister) and Topaz.
 In doing so, Marduk made enemies of both his children as he searched for another way to regain his previous level of power.

 Despite the continuing conflict he has with his children, it was revealed that Marduk still receives offerings of human souls from his daughter Satana.
 For every nine victims' souls she devours, she offers her 10th victim's soul to her father.

 During the Chaos War story line, Marduk is among the entities (and is confirmed to indeed apparently be in fact the most powerful demon in Hell, as the Chaos King called him "the Devil powered by all of Hell's fire") that are defeated by Amatsu-Mikaboshi and added to the ranks of his army of slave gods.

-During the Fear Itself story line, Marduk Kurios attended the Devil's Advocacy, where the Hell-Lords talked about the Serpent's actions on Earth.
-Marduk Kurios taunted Mephisto during this meeting.
+During the Fear Itself story line, Marduk attended the Devil's Advocacy, where the Hell-Lords talked about the Serpent's actions on Earth.
+Marduk taunted Mephisto during this meeting.